 Standardization

 While you’re standardizing your TVs, make sure you’re thinking about how you plan on hiding all those cords and connectors.
+To manage and synchronize displays across your organization, you will need to log into your content management system regularly.

 Screen Displays